Alee14/AleeBot/README.md

 # AleeBot
 A Discord Bot where it can do anything (I have no idea what's going to be so don't judge me :P)!!!!

-If you want to become a dev email me at andrew@alee14.ga.
+If you want to become a dev do a pull request, also submit a problem/suggestion to Issues.
 Get gource at: https://gource.io

 # LICENSE